binaryage/cljs-devtools/readme.md

 <img src="https://dl.dropboxusercontent.com/u/559047/cljs-formatter-prototype.png">

+Note: version 0.2.1 is compatible with Chromium built against Blink [r194327 or higher](https://codereview.chromium.org/1096283003).

+You can see Blink version which was compiled in your Chrome under **chrome://version** (url).

 ## Enable Custom formatters in your Chrome (Canary)

 For now you must use Chrome Canary or bleeding edge build from [chromium-browser-snapshots](https://commondatastorage.googleapis.com/chromium-browser-snapshots/index.html).